biocore/emp/methods/methods_release2.md

 - The DEREPLICATOR VarQuest job can be accessed here: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=c09ee787c3b448bbb1ddd081bd2193cd](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=c09ee787c3b448bbb1ddd081bd2193cd).

+###### Putative annotation of small cyclopeptides with the CycloNovo

+CycloNovo performs de novo cyclopeptide sequencing using employs de Bruijn graphs [See preprint](https://www.biorxiv.org/content/10.1101/521872v2).
+Many of these cyclopeptides are bioactive molecules produced by microbes.

+- The CycloNovo job results can be accessed here: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=41267a9438f64548a914d212dfaa4ead](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=41267a9438f64548a914d212dfaa4ead)

 ###### Putative annotation of small molecules with SIRIUS

 The spectra were further annotated with SIRIUS 4.0.1 (ver.
 4.0.1, Build 9 CL, Linux 64 bit).
 The resulting SIRIUS workspace and results are available on MassIVE (MSV000083475).
 The processing was performed on a linux cluster computer (32 cpu with 500 GB or RAM).
-Citation: [(Durkhop et al., _Nat.
-Methods_, 2019)](https://www.nature.com/articles/s41592-019-0344-8).
+Citation: [(Durkhop et al., Nat.
+Methods, 2019)](https://www.nature.com/articles/s41592-019-0344-8).

 Molecular formula were predicted using the isotopic pattern and the fragmentation trees analysis with SIRIUS and improved with the Zodiac algorithm (unpublished).

 Putative structures were generated with CSI:FingerID and chemical classes were predicted with CANOPUS.
 The following parameters were used: SIRIUS: database (all), candidate molecular formula (100), max m/z (650), profile (qtof), m/z window (12 ppm); ZODIAC: thresholdfilter 0.99; CSI:FingerID: database (bio), m/z window (12 ppm).
-Citation: [(Durkhop et al, PNAS 2015)](https://www.pnas.org/content/112/41/12580).
+Citation: [(Durkhop et al., PNAS 2015)](https://www.pnas.org/content/112/41/12580).

-- Need to add the files path
+###### Additional annotations

+Additional annotation with MS2LDA, MolNetEnhancer and NAP are on going and will be added to the next release.

 #### 3.2 Non-targeted mass spectrometry analysis by GC-MS